mvllow/next-pwa-template/readme.md

 ## Known issues

+- App icon transparency is made black on iOS homescreen (easy fix is to use a non-circle icon for apple and match their dimensions)
 - Statusbar is unreadable in light mode
 - Yes, the title is ultra hacky and should probably be rewritten

+## pwacompat

+A quick solution for the below is [pwacompat](https://github.com/GoogleChromeLabs/pwacompat).
+At the time of writing, 20 splash screen images are needed for apple devices alone (portrait and orientation for all screen sizes).

 - Needs apple splash screen images and meta tags
 - Web manifest/meta tags could probably be optimised?
 More icon sizes maybe?